ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/conditions/IsWithinPathTrackingBounds.rst

     ==================================== ========

     Description
-      The feedback message from the controller server, which contains the current tracking error information.
+      Generally, the feedback message from the controller server, which contains the current tracking error information.
+Though, it may be populated by another source or topic if need be.

 Example
 -------